prina404/protein-function-prediction/README.md

 # protein-function-prediction
-Project for the Deep Life for Life Sciences 4EU+ hackaton
+Project for the Deep Learning for Life Sciences 4EU+ hackaton